Probing the Hofstadter butterfly with the quantum oscillation of magnetization

-The Hofstadter model describes dynamics of tight binding electrons in a uniform magnetic field.
-In the Landau gauge, if we assume the vector potential is nonzero only on bonds along the $y$-direction, the system will be translationally invariant along the $x$-direction.
-By taking the plane wave expansion (or Fourier transformation) along the $x$-axis, one can then decouple the Hofstadter model $H$ into a sum of a series of one-dimensional Hamiltonian $H_k$
+Let us start by taking the Landau gauge in which the vector potential to be zero along the $x$-axis.
+By further taking the plane wave expansion along the $x$-axis, we then decouple the Hofstadter model $H$ into a sum of a series of one-dimensional Hamiltonian $H_k$

 where $k=2\pi n/N_x \, (n=0,1,...N_x-1)$ is the momentum of electrons along the x-axis and $N_x$ is the lattice dimension along that direction. $y$ is the lattice coordinate of electrons along the $y$-axis. $\phi$ is the magnetic flux penetrating each plaquette.